CS-271/CS-271.github.io/reading.md

 In our in-class discussions we will collect and debate the different views on the papers you have read.
 Every student is expected to moderate and lead a discussion once to twice a semester.

 **How to present your research:**
-Throughout the semester you will have to give three talks about your semester project, as well as give one introductory talk on a selected visualization topic.
+Throughout the semester you will have to give three presentations about your semester project, as well as give one introductory talk on a selected visualization topic.

 Here are some pointers for your presentations: